LovesPictures/CSSvariables/README.md

 ##
-# Project 2: Clock - JS/CSS
+# Project 3: CSS Variables (nice!)
-Clock made with vanilla JavaScript
+Made with vanilla JavaScript

 Judith Ricketts, Artist, Lecturer and Software engineer - [Contact](https://lovespictures.com/)
 Commit Date: 26th October 2021

 ## Guide

+To ve updated

 The HTML file has 3 `div` elements which correspond with the second, minute, and
     hour hand on a clock